JMorris1575/Christmas2022/docs/st_nick_game_dev.rst

    #.
 Make adding variations easy
 #.
 He bases the character template on a ``KinematicBody2D``
 #.
 His character template has only three constants: SPEED, MAX_SPEED and FRICTION
 #.
 Number 44, "The Player Character" shows how to inherit his character template.
+He instances a child scene, deletes
+   its script, then creates a new script making sure to inherit not from ``KinematicBody2D``, but from his ``TemplateCharacter`` scene.
 #.
 He uses a different approach to controlling the movement of the character than jmbiv
 #.
 Number 51, "Adding Guards" doesn't start discussing guards until just before 5:40.
 #.
 His guards, because of their flashlights I think, inherit from something called "Detection Scene" which he probably